Use the following links to navigate this guide and learn more about the types of hoods:

 Common Health Code Violations and How To Avoid Them

-Restaurant inspections from your local health department can occur at any time, without any advanced notice.
+Restaurant inspections from your local health department can occur at anytime, without any advanced notice.
 Along with all the other daily stressors of operating a business, worrying about a possible health inspection can be overwhelming.
 We've made a health code violations list to remind you of some of the most common health violations in restaurants.
-Use our list as a general guide and make sure to research your local health department rules for the specific health codes for foodservice in your area.
-Click any of the restaurant health code violations below to learn more: Time and Temperature Control Improper Food Storage Improper Tool and Utensil Storage Poor Personal Hygiene Poor Kitchen Sanitation Cross-Contamination Chemical Use and S
+Use our list as a general guide and research your local health department rules for the specific health codes for foodservice in your area.
+Click below to learn more about common restaurant health code violations: Time and Temperature Control Improper Food Storage Improper Tool and Utensil Storage Poor Personal Hygiene Poor Kitchen Sanitation Cross-Contamination Chemical Use and Storage Healt